Zack-ai-data/mrdiy-junior-data-engineer-assessment/README.md

 >
 > To ensure consistency with the expected Excel reference and maintain calculation integrity, an additional metric was implemented:
 >
-> 5. Profit Contribution by Category
+> 5. Sales Cost Contribution by Category

 ✅ This ensures all transformation outputs (SQL and Python) fully match the provided reference file and maintain consistency across all methods.